microsoft/react-native-windows-samples/docs/IReactDispatcher-api-windows.md

 `IReactDispatcher` provides the core threading/task management interface for ensuring code happens in the right order on the right thread.
-One primary dispatcher that applications may require is the [`UIDispatcher`](IReactContext#uidispatcher) which provides native modules access to the UI thread associated with this react instance.
-Another one is the [`JSDispatcher`](IReactContext#jsdispatcher) which allows apps to post tasks to the JS engine thread.
+One primary dispatcher that applications may require is the [`IReactContext.UIDispatcher`](IReactContext#uidispatcher) which provides native modules access to the UI thread associated with this react instance.
+Another one is the [`IReactContext.JSDispatcher`](IReactContext#jsdispatcher) which allows apps to post tasks to the JS engine thread.

 ## Properties
 ### HasThreadAccess